CreateBucket

 The permissions for ACLs, Object Lock, S3 Object Ownership, and S3 Block Public Access are not supported for directory buckets.
 For directory buckets, all Block Public Access settings are enabled at the bucket level and S3 Object Ownership is set to Bucket owner enforced (ACLs disabled).
 These settings can’t be modified.
 For more information about permissions for creating and working with directory buckets, see Directory buckets in the Amazon S3 User Guide .
 For more information about supported S3 features for directory buckets, see Features of S3 Express One Zone in the Amazon S3 User Guide .HTTP Host header syntax

-Directory buckets - The HTTP Host header syntax is s3express-control.*region* .amazonaws.com
+Directory buckets - The HTTP Host header syntax is s3express-control.*region-code* .amazonaws.com

 .